Pankaj Pankaj

 Biography

-Professor Pankaj obtained his undergraduate degree in Civil Engineering from Indian Institute of Technology, Delhi, masters from Indian Institute of Technology, Roorkee and PhD from University of Wales Swansea.
-He is the Deputy Head of the Institute for Bioengineering at Edinburgh University.
-He established and leads the Edinburgh Computational Biomechanics research group.
-He has research collaborations with universities around the globe and his research has been supported by international organisations, the industry and UK funding councils.
+I obtained my undergraduate degree in Civil Engineering from Indian Institute of Technology, Delhi, masters in Earthquake Engineering from Indian Institute of Technology, Roorkee and PhD in Numerical Methods from University of Swansea (Supervisors: Professors Nenad Bicanic and Olek Zienkiewicz).
+I established and lead the Edinburgh Computational Biomechanics research group.
+I have collaborated with universities around the globe and my research has been supported by international organisations, the industry and UK funding councils.
+I have been a Visiting Professor at ETH Zurich and a Senior Fellow of Collegium Helveticum, Zurich.

 • Best PhD thesis in In silico Medicine awarded by Virtual Physiological Human institute (VPHi) (Belgium) to PhD student F. Levrero-Florencio (2018)